hxtruong6/learnGit/README.md

   - Rename file not in command: add that file to "staging index" then remove old file.
 Enter "git status" if file have more 50% same, git will know that is rename.
   - Rename file:
     > git mv #file1 #file2
+  - Add and commit file by one step:
+    > git commit -am "Message"